Characterizing the quantum field theory vacuum using temporal Matrix Product states: Basic definitions and preliminaries

-As a result, in the case of the imaginary time evolution, the individual tensors of the 2D TN represented in Fig. \ref{fig-prb}, are related to the small steps of time evolution $U(\tau)$ (see appendix \ref{iTEBDN}).
+As a result, in the case of the imaginary time evolution, the individual tensors of the 2D TN represented in Fig. \ref{fig-prb}, are related to the small steps of time evolution $U(\tau)$.

 The length of horizontal direction encodes the number of constituents $N$ of the $1D$ quantum system, and we call it in the following spatial direction.
 The vertical length encodes the number of Trotter steps $M$ and we call it Euclidean-temporal direction.